Getting Started#

 Wildbook may require further configuration to better suit your research.
 Common configuration changes that can be made include:

-If these categories apply, please request support on the Wildbook Community site or contact your Wildbook system administrator.
+If these categories apply, please post a Feature Requet on the Wildbook Community forum or contact your Wildbook system administrator.

 Bulk Import Legacy Data for Matching#

-Many researchers have past data that needs importing into Wildbook, such as to:
+Many researchers have past data that needs importing into Wildbook to:

-See Bulk Import for more information on how to convert your data to an Excel-based format for import into Wildbook.
+See Bulk Import for more information on how to convert your data to an spreadsheet-based format for import into Wildbook.